 More About Add-Ons

 Add-ons are a powerful way to extend Blender’s functionality and to speed up workflows.
 There are a lot of add-ons out there.
 Many of them are free, but some paid ones are worth the investment.
-Here’s a list of my favorite ones to try out.
+Here’s a list of my favorite free add-ons to try out.
 Stay creative!

 Get Brandon’s Newsletter